braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/adjust.md

 # Adjust

-{:.subintro}
-[Adjust](https://www.adjust.com/) is a mobile attribution and analytics company that combines attribution for advertising sources with advanced analytics for a comprehensive picture of business intelligence.
+> [Adjust](https://www.adjust.com/) is a mobile attribution and analytics company that combines attribution for advertising sources with advanced analytics for a comprehensive picture of business intelligence.

 The Braze and Adjust integration lets you import non-organic install attribution data to segment more intelligently within your lifecycle campaigns.